by Ian Bolland

 What went into creating the device – including the physical device as well as the digital aspect?

 My biggest success was the sale of my first major company to a large corporate entity, after which I spent two years as VP of business and product innovation for the carrier division.
 I was also responsible for growing the Asian market and showing them how to monetize their offerings.
 I then retired only to come out of retirement after several friends suddenly, in their 40s, tragically passed away from undetected heart disease, revealing a gap in medical technologies between what was available in primary care and cardiology care.
 A chance meeting in San Diego with five terminal heart patients encouraged me to pursue this vision – they understood the problem.
-I then spent over a decade developing six different versions of the technology, conducted many clinical studies to gather evidence and embracing the regulatory regimes dominating the heart care market.
+I then spent over a decade developing six different versions of the technology, conducting many clinical studies to gather evidence, and embracing the regulatory regimes dominating the heart care market.

 Anything else you’d like to add?